School Suspension Guidelines for Sacred Heart School

 • HOW: The notice must be in writing and either hand–delivered by the school, emailed or phoned to a parent or guardian.

-• WHAT: The notice must contain 3 things:
+• WHAT: The notice must contain the following things: